johnschwarcz/CognitiveGridworld/README.md

 - **1.0:** The environment is preprocessed
 - **1.1:** The embedding space are generated
 - **2.0:** Episodes (contexts, realizations and observations) are generated
-- **2.1:** Bayesian & Network agents may be run and diagnostic plots are produced every 'checkpoint_every' episodes.
+- **2.1:** Bayesian & Network agents are run with diagnostic plots every 'checkpoint_every' episodes.

 ## Installation